 Q. How can I find out if you have a coding surveyor in my area?

-A. You can either contact the IIMS office directly by telephone on +44 (0) 23 9231 3010 and ask for Tania Bernice, or email her.
+A. You can either contact the IIMS office directly by telephone on +44 (0) 23 9231 3010 and ask for David Parsons, or email him.
 Alternatively use this website to find a surveyor either using the map search or category specific search facility.

 Q. I would like to code my boat what do I need to do?